jvaughan504-glitch/WIFIRover/docs/communication_protocol.md

 ### Controller Telemetry Rendering
-The controller searches the incoming telemetry string for the first colon, then extracts comma-separated values and displays them on the TFT display in the following order:
+The controller searches the incoming telemetry string for the first colon, then extracts comma-separated values and displays them on the OLED display in the following order:

 1. Front-left distance (`FL`)